arielbrzl/facial-features/README.md

 # facial-features
+# pytorch

-this model receives a dataset of facial pictures, some containing the coordinates of 15 key facial features.
+the model receives a dataset of facial pictures, some containing the coordinates of 15 key facial features.

 it split the data set to training and test data, and succeds in matching the coordinates for test set